palladius/app-mod-workshop-set-by-step/README.md

 ## thanks

-* Gregorio Palama' for inspiration and PHP code.
+* [Gregorio palamà](https://www.linkedin.com/in/gregorio-palam%C3%A0/) for inspiration and PHP code.
-* Maurizio Ipsale and Mirko Gilioli for having my workshop in GDG Modena.
+* [Maurizio Ipsale](https://www.linkedin.com/in/maurizioipsale/) and [Mirko Gilioli](https://www.linkedin.com/in/mirko-gilioli/) for having my workshop in GDG Modena.